 * SFO opens criminal investigation into GSK and subsidiaries

-* Action follows bribery claims in China and other countries
+* Action follows bribery claims in China, 4 other countries

 By Ben Hirschler

-“GSK is committed to operating its business to the highest ethical standards and will continue to cooperate fully with the SFO,” Britain’s biggest drugmaker said.
+“GSK is committed to operating its business to the highest ethical standards and will continue to cooperate fully with the SFO,” the company said.